BitTheByte/Monitorizer/README.md

   - This integration is enabled by default with no action from the user however if you wish to disable it or modify it's options edit `config/default.yaml`

-  - An always running instance of `projectdiscovery/nuclei` that will scan ALL (not just the newly found) subdomains from targets in the watch list - only modify the watch list from slack commands e.g `@monitoizer add example.com`
+  - An always running instance of `projectdiscovery/nuclei` that will scan ALL (not just the newly found) subdomains from targets in the watch list - only modify the watch list from slack commands e.g `@monitorizer add example.com`

   - Keep in mind you're responsible for updating your local copy of nuclei templates at `modules/nuclei` from https://github.com/projectdiscovery/nuclei-templates

 - Acunetix integration
-  - This integration is disabled by default you must send `@monitoizer acunetix enable` to your running monitorizer instance to enable this integration
+  - This integration is disabled by default you must send `@monitorizer acunetix enable` to your running monitorizer instance to enable this integration

   - You need to have your own Acunetix instance